kjsmita6/WPICode/CS/4513/project_fs/README.txt

 5. To implement `remove()`, you will need to locate the inode and then free its associated blocks.

 5.1 How will you determine if the specified inode is valid?
+    Similar to previous steps, read the Inode in and check whether Inode.Valid.
 5.2 How will you free the direct blocks?
+    Since they are not memory objects, you can set them to 0 and update the free block bitmap.
 5.3 How will you free the indirect blocks?
+    Same as previous step.
 5.4 How will you update the inode table?
+    Same as in 4.3; write the modified inode back to the Block object, then write that block object to disk.

 Brief response please!